Chaas is Indian spiced buttermilk made with curd. I am sharing 3 flavours of chaas recipe – masala chaas, mint chaas

-Pudina (Mint) Chaas – The addition of fresh mint leaves, and green chilli in the masala chaas make the drink absolute summer favorite.
+Pudina (Mint) Chaas – Adding fresh mint leaves and green chilli to the masala chaas makes the drink an absolute summer favourite.
 Mint leaves not only make the chaas refreshing but also act as a great cooling agent for the summer heat.

 Beetroot Chaas – Chukundar, or beetroot chaas is a healthy and delicious drink.
-Beetroot gives a beautiful pink color to the chaas and the addition of ginger, curry leaves add notes of spiciness.
+Beetroot gives a beautiful pink colour to the chaas, and the addition of ginger; curry leaves add notes of spiciness.

 Keeping buttermilk at room temperature for more than 1 – 2 hours is not recommended, especially in hot and humid climatic conditions.